Astros vs. Yankees Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has put up 105 hits with 14 doubles, two triples, 18 home runs and 61 walks.
-He has driven in 70 runs with four stolen bases.
+- Alex Bregman has 105 hits with 14 doubles, two triples, 18 home runs, 62 walks and 70 RBI.
+He's also stolen four bases.

 Bregman Recent Games